The Effects of Addiction on Society

 The LGBTQ community faces many societal challenges that make them more prone to addiction than the general population.
 The number of LGBTQ-specific treatment centers across the nation are rising, which address the unique needs of LGBTQ individuals.

-There are many reasons why seniors turn to substance abuse later in life – such as a loss of income or the death of a spouse.
-Individuals over the age of 65 who need substance abuse treatment can find programs across the nation that offer specialized services, including counseling and case management.
+There are many reasons why seniors turn to substance abuse later in life – such as a loss of income, the death of a spouse, pet, or close friend, relocation or placement in a nursing home, retirement, trouble sleeping, family conflict, and/or a decline in physical or mental health.
+Individuals over the age of 65 who need substance abuse treatment can find programs across the nation that offer specialized services, including counseling, case management, and family therapy.

 Doctors and nurses have some of the highest rates of drug and alcohol abuse among the professional workforce.
 Because of this alarming trend, many programs are tailored to help medical professionals recover while ensuring they can retain their license and continue practicing after treatment.